 Smartphones And Home Buttons

-There’s also the fact that some customers found their buttonless “buttons” difficult to use.
+There’s also the fact that some customers found their buttonless “buttons” challenging to use.
 And we still haven’t talked about the biggest problem with button-free phones.
-Most people simply don’t like them.
-Without physical examination, it may be difficult to see whether you pressed a catch right.
-In like manner that there’s basically something fulfilling about the snap of a genuine catch.
+Most people don’t like them.
+Without physical examination, it may not be easy to see whether you pressed a catch right.
+In like manner that something is fulfilling about the snap of a simple catch.
 This is what people are talking about when they use the phrase “haptic feedback.”
 Many devices vibrate to simulate the effect of pressing a real button, but it’s just not the same thing.

 Explanation On Why Smartphones And Home Buttons Are Important